Seeding

 • In subsequent years, spot-spray weeds as they appear.

-Establishment mowing
+Establishment Mowing

 During the first growing season, native seedlings remain small and can suffer losses due to competition by tall, thick weeds.